KCN-judu/Java-Study-Kit-2021/README.md

  I'm too lazy to download and install an IDE application,so that I decided to write some projects to compose a simplized 'IDE'.
 # How to use?
  The Earliest Version is very very simple.
- You should download Java SE for Oracle's website and install it.
+ You should download Java SE from Oracle's website and install it.
  Then, just download the files we provided and put it into a folder called "JavaProjects" on you desktop(if you don't have it just create one). in the folder, you shuold creat another folder called "Sample".
  # Be sure that the folders are like this